fabriziosalmi/fqdn-model/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Dependencies](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen.svg)](https://requires.io/github/fabriziosalmi/fqdn-model/requirements)

 This project implements a machine learning-based classifier to identify malicious Fully Qualified Domain Names (FQDNs).
 It leverages extensive feature engineering, TF-IDF vectorization, and a variety of machine learning models, including ensemble methods, to achieve high accuracy in distinguishing between benign and malicious domains.
+Its generated output can be used by another model to improve detection accuracy by using a set of net tools.

 [![asciicast](https://asciinema.org/a/jUVHCTLr1fBSyRInNHbZ7lbFB.svg)](https://asciinema.org/a/jUVHCTLr1fBSyRInNHbZ7lbFB)